Advocating for Integrated Schools in New York City and New York State

 On our News & Notes blog we keep you up-to-date on the latest developments in our work.

-New York Appleseed’s ongoing work promotes diversity in New York City public schools and equity of access to educational opportunity.
-Earlier in its history, New York Appleseed made significant contributions in a number of other fields including access to the New York State Earned Income Tax Credit, consumer debt, health care, and others areas.
+New York Appleseed today advocates for integrated schools and communities.
+Earlier in its history, as a program of the Appleseed Foundation, the New York office made significant contributions in a number of other fields, including access to the New York State Earned Income Tax Credit, consumer debt, health care, and others areas.